joedefen/crostini-kde-setup/README.md

 ---
 ### "Starter Image" Installation Instructions ###
 NOTES:
-* this is **requires** an Intel/AMD processor based Chromebook using the x86 instruction set.
-This method might be best if minimal install time is crucial or just wishing to trial the system before the "normal" install.ou
+* this install method **requires** an Intel/AMD processor Chromebook using the x86 instruction set.
+This method can minimize install time/efforts for trials, etc.
 * if you did the "Normal" installation, then do NOT do this installation unless you had difficulty and wish to completely replace your current container.
-* the user in the container is named "beta" (which affects how you do a few things).
+* the "user" in the container is named "beta" (which affects how you do a few things).
 * the restored container size is only 6 GB and you may need to increase that soon depending on your needs.